pivoine31/esp32-weather-epd-pvmod/README.md

 - using a touch pin connected to a metallic thing accessible from the outside (probably the best alternative when the internal button is not accessible)
 - using a custom button other than the internal one (connected with a pullup resistor to the esp32)

-If not interested by the Web server, there is a custom option in config.h to disable it (comment or #undef WEB_SVR) Doing this, the "automatic pop switch" and the "pop and vol" features are still available
+If not interested by the Web server, there is a custom option in config.h to disable it (comment or #undef WEB_SVR).
+Doing this, the "automatic pop switch" and the "pop and vol" features are still available

 Concerning the Wifi credential and the location :